MIT-IAP-RACECAR/Website/docs/gettingStarted/buildGuide/step4.rst

 Screw tightness: *very gentle*

-Use a *3/16 hex screwdriver* to screw two **2-56 MF standoffs** into the two holes shown on uncolored side of the **bottom plate**.
+Use a *3/16 hex screwdriver* to screw two **2-56 MF standoffs** into the two holes shown on underside of the **base plate**.
 These holes are toward the front of the car but behind the camera.

 .. image:: /assets/img/assemblySteps/CAD/4-1.*
   :width: 59 %